 Energy Efficiency

 Energy efficiency matters because it can lower your long-term operating costs without sacrificing moisture removal.
-You should look for ENERGY STAR certification, since it shows the unit meets strict EPA efficiency standards.
+You should look for ENERGY STAR certification, since it shows the unit meets efficiency standards.
 Choose a model that balances dehumidification capacity, measured in pints per day, with power use so you get strong moisture removal without wasting electricity.
-High-efficiency units can cut energy consumption by up to 50% compared with traditional models, which can make a big difference on your bills over time.
-You can also compare SEER ratings; higher numbers usually mean better cooling performance and stronger long-term savings.
+High-efficiency units can cut energy consumption compared with older or less efficient models, which can make a difference on your bills over time.
+You can also compare SEER ratings on portable AC units; higher numbers usually mean better cooling performance and stronger long-term savings.
 When you pick an efficient dehumidifier, you’re investing in lower operating costs, steadier performance, and better value throughout the season.

 Noise Level